Here are seven questions that I often receive from existing or potential clients about social media marketing. I hope you find it of some value.

 So resist the temptation to buy followers from shady persons who claim they can supply your followers at a low cost.

-These so-called followers, in some cases, are fake accounts.
-In some cases, they are followers that will have no interest at all in your brand.
+These so-called followers, sometimes, are fake accounts.
+Sometimes, they are followers that will have no interest at all in your brand.

 You will just be throwing money down the drain.